 What to Expect: Family Group Conferences

-All families experience difficulties and sometimes need help to sort things out.
-A Family Group Conference (FGC) is a way of getting your family, other relatives and close friends together to plan to make things better.
+All families experience difficulties and sometimes need help from time to time.
+A Family Group Conference (FGC) is a way of getting your child's family, other relatives and close friends together to plan to make things better.

 Children and young people are normally involved in their own family conference and will be supported through the process.